andrewtheiss/CommissionArt/documentation/NextSteps.md

 Our system also emits L1ContractSet event on a hub if we ever link it to an L1 contract address (the code has setL1Contract in ArtCommissionHub file-syit3bfprksmahnrbfr593
 ).
 This could be used to record the L1 collection address for the NFT for UI reference.
 Consistency and Race Conditions: The design assumes the cross-chain messages for ownership come in order.
 If an NFT rapidly transfers on L1, multiple retryable tickets to L3 might arrive out of order.
-However, OwnerRegistry’s logic will simply update to the latest one.
+However, ArtCommissionHubOwners’s logic will simply update to the latest one.
 The profile linking will likewise adjust to the final owner accordingly (each update unlinking the previous, linking the new).
-The lastUpdated timestamp mapping in OwnerRegistry file-fmzu8fdbvzeeb9dx8lx5hc can be used to ignore stale updates if needed (we can compare and only update if the incoming timestamp is newer than stored, ensuring eventual consistency).
+The lastUpdated timestamp mapping in ArtCommissionHubOwners file-fmzu8fdbvzeeb9dx8lx5hc can be used to ignore stale updates if needed (we can compare and only update if the incoming timestamp is newer than stored, ensuring eventual consistency).
 L3 to L2 (or L1) communications: Currently, we do not send anything back to L2/L1 except through events.
 Profiles and commissions live solely on L3 for now, which simplifies matters.
 If in future, one wanted to reflect some reputation or token on L1 for completed commissions, that would require additional bridging logic (out of scope here).
 Off-Chain Indexer Recap: We strongly recommend using an off-chain indexer for:
 Aggregating global events (for feeds, leaderboards, etc.).
-Resolving data that isn’t efficient on-chain (like searching which hubs a user owns if they have no profile – our ownerToCommissionHubs helps on-chain, but an indexer can also invert the mapping easily).
+Resolving data that isn’t efficient on-chain (like searching which hubs a user owns if they have no profile – our artCommissionHubsByOwner helps on-chain, but an indexer can also invert the mapping easily).
 Joining cross-chain data (linking L1 NFT metadata with L3 commission records).
 The combination of on-chain automatic linking and off-chain indexing provides a robust, real-time view of the system:
 The moment an NFT is bought on L1, the owner’s profile on L3 (if exists) is updated within one cross-chain transaction to reflect the commission hub transfer.